guyleonard/genomics_workshop/workshop_on_genomics.md

 We will be working with the bacterial species *Escherichia coli* as it is a relatively small genome (which makes it easy for the timings of this tutorial), but the techniques you will learn here can be applied to any smaller or larger, and/or Eukaryotic genomes too!

 #### Sequencing Data
 Back at your home institute you will likely retrieve your data from either the institute's sequencing service or a private outside provider.
-However, there is also a wealth :moneybag: of sequenced genomic data stored in publically accesible repositories such as NCBI's [SRA](https://www.ncbi.nlm.nih.gov/sra) or EMBL-EBI's [ENA](https://www.ebi.ac.uk/ena).
+However, there is also a wealth :moneybag: of sequenced genomic data stored in publicly accessible repositories such as NCBI's [SRA](https://www.ncbi.nlm.nih.gov/sra) or EMBL-EBI's [ENA](https://www.ebi.ac.uk/ena).
 These portals are also where you will be required to deposit your sequencing efforts during publication.

 The raw data that we will use for the *E. coli* genome is available from [NCBI](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=ERR2789854) or [EMBL-EBI](https://www.ebi.ac.uk/ena/data/view/ERR2789854) with the accession ERR2789854 (they are also archived at the [DDBJ-DRA](https://www.ddbj.nig.ac.jp/dra/index-e.html) too).
 This is the same data but it is mirrored between the sites, however each site has a different way of accessing the data.
 We will focus on NCBI and EMBL-EBI for now.